ffao/Shiro/README.md

 # Shiro
-Helper bot for games in puzzling.stackexchange.com chat
+Helper bot for Codenames in the [StackExchange chatroom](https://chat.stackexchange.com/rooms/59120/codenames) for it

 ## How to run